Garimameena1126/Pixelfy/README.md

 2. Upload an image and select a filter button to apply the effect.

 Whether you’re just starting with HTML and JavaScript or looking to add interactive effects to a project, Pixelfy provides a fun and approachable experience in web-based image manipulation.

----

-This description should fit well on a GitHub page, covering the core features and setup instructions for users.